 A second problem with this sort of extrapolation is the behavior of neutrons at large distances.
 Most of the high energy accelerator laboratories have made measurements and have derived formulas for predicting this behavior.
-Unfortunately all such measurements are unique to each facility because of design differences, type of machine, and surrounding topography.
+8 Unfortunately, all such measurements are unique to each facility because of design differences, type of machine, and surrounding topography.
 Here again we have chosen a conservative formula for calculating the dose at distances other than the point of measurement.
-Lindenbaum gave a method for evaluating skyshine neutrons which was later verified by Ladu et al. using Monte Carlo techniques.
+Lindenbaum gave a method for evaluating skyshine neutrons which was later verified by Ladu et al. 7 using Monte Carlo techniques.
 Lindenbaum approximated the falloff by $e^{-R/\lambda}/R$ where R is in feet and $\lambda = 830$ feet.
 This equation fits the SLAC data fairly well, and is the one used to predict doses beyond our measuring station (Fig. 6).
 In order to derive a correction for large distances unique for SLAC we will need a much larger intensity to determine a more precise correction for distance.
 We feel that the methods used and reported in this document may overestimate the true population dose by as much as a factor of 2.

 The population activity close to SLAC, i.e., within 1 mile, is a mixture of commerce and residential dwellings.
-The occupancy factor - the proportion of time throughout the year that these structures were occupied - is assumed to be 1/4 for business activities and 1.0 for private dwellings.
-The number of people were estimated for each type of structure, multiplied by the occupancy factor, and summed to estimate the total population that might be continuously present.
+The occupancy factor - the proportion of time throughout the year that these structures are occupied - is assumed to be 1/4 for business activities and 1.0 for private dwellings.
+The number of people is estimated for each type of structure, multiplied by the occupancy factor, and summed to estimate the total population that might be continuously present.
 (See Fig. 4.)

 From this estimate and the measured radiation dose near the site boundary we can estimate both the average individual dose and the population dose from SLAC operations.
-For 1974 we arrive at 2040 persons who are included in the pool exposed to 1 mrem or more for calendar year 1974.
-The man-rem dose was 5.3 man-rem and the average individual dose was 2.6 mrem or less than 3% increase over natural background radiation.
+From 1974 data we arrive at 2040 persons who are included in the pool exposed to 1 mrem or more for calendar year 1975.
+The man-rem dose was 7.3 man-rem and the average individual dose was 3.6 mrem or approximately a 4% increase over the average dose from natural background radiation.